Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 Same family, different behavior

 Switch among a few common bowl-gouge grind shorthands.
-This is where many “same tool” conversations start to split into genuinely different edge behavior.
+This is where many “same tool” conversations start to split.

 Profile